-The system will work with up to four transmitters.
-Your vehicle came with two transmitters.
-Additional transmitters can be ordered from your dealer.
+The system will work with up to four remotes.
+Your vehicle came with two remotes.
+Additional remotes can be ordered from your dealer.

 The remote entry features only operate with the ignition in the OFF position.

 The remote entry transmitter